TheRenegadeCoder/sample-programs-website/docs/languages/matlab/index.md

 ---
-title: The MATLAB Programming Language
-layout: default
-date: 2020-05-02
-last-modified: 2022-05-18
-tags: [matlab]
 authors:
 - virtual_flat
+date: 2020-05-02
 featured-image: programming-languages.jpg
+last-modified: 2022-05-18
+layout: default
+tags:
+- matlab
+title: The Matlab Programming Language
 ---

 Welcome to the Matlab page!
 Here, you'll find a description of the language as well as a list of sample programs in that language.